21 NCAC 36 .0226 NURSE ANESTHESIA PRACTICE

 (B) initiating and administering respiratory support to ensure adequate ventilation and oxygenation in the immediate postanesthesia period;

 (C) initiating and administering pharmacological or fluid support of the cardiovascular system during the immediate postanesthesia period;

-(E) releasing clients from the postanesthesia care or surgical setting as per established agency policy.
+(E) releasing clients from the postanesthesia care or surgical setting in compliance with established agency policy.

-(d) Other clinical activities for which the qualified registered nurse anesthetist may accept responsibility include, but are not limited to:
+(d) Other clinical activities for which the qualified registered nurse anesthetist may accept responsibility shall include:

 (1) inserting central vascular access catheters and epidural catheters;